The 9 Best Men’s Consignment Outlets for Cashing in on Old Clothes

 4. Linda’s Stuff

 Don’t let the name fool you — Linda’s Stuff isn’t just for women’s clothing and accessories.
 It also has a sizable men’s section with everything from jeans to shoes to swimwear.

 This company strives to sell your luxury items at a price that will net you the most money and interest the most buyers.
 The team does most of the work itself, from photography, to research, to pricing, to authenticating.

 The team increases demand for an item by listing it at first for auction on eBay.
-If it doesn’t sell in seven days, they then choose a fixed price and create a listing.
+If it doesn’t sell in seven days, they then choose a fixed price—with a best offer option—and create a listing.
 The fact that all items have free shipping is particularly enticing for buyers.
+(To offset this, the company adds $10 to the listing price, which they will take out when calculating your commission.)
 The company lists items for one year, but if they don’t sell in that time, it is the consignor’s responsibility to initiate the return process.